xwax/xwax.github.io/index.md

   * [Building xwax from Source](/build_xwax_from_source)
   * [Debian Repository Installation](/debian_installation)
   * [Ubuntu Repository Installation](/ubuntu_installation)
-  * xwax is also avalible in the Arch Linux Community repository
+  * xwax is also available in the Arch Linux Community repository

 ### Configuring xwax